NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

 | Finetuning (SSL English)         |    128   |     2.90   |     4.76    |
 +----------------------------------+----------+------------+-------------+

-As you can see the best way to get Esperanto ASR model is to finetuning pretraind SSL model for English language.
+As you can see the best way to get Esperanto ASR model is finetuning from pretraind SSL model for English language.

 **************************